aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Define Default Options for ChartDataLabels of ChartSeries

-The ChartDataLabelCollection class defines properties which can be used to set default options for ChartDataLabels for Chart Series.
-These properties include setShowCategoryName, setShowBubbleSize, setShowPercentage, setShowSeriesName, setShowValue etc.
+The [ChartDataLabelCollection](https://reference.aspose.com/words/java/com.aspose.words/chartdatalabelcollection/) class defines properties which can be used to set default options for **ChartDataLabels** for Chart **Series**.
+These properties include setShowCategoryName, setShowBubbleSize, setShowPercentage, setShowSeriesName, setShowValue etc:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-DefaultOptionsForDataLabels-DefaultOptionsForDataLabels.java" >}}